radlab-sketch/Ethereum/README.md

 ## Ethereum smart contract

 The smart contract provided here was written using Solidity v0.6.0.
-The code was developed with three nodes in the network.
+The code was developed for three nodes in the network.
 The smart contract is deployed to the Ethereum network using the Truffle suite.

 Step 1.